elvisyjlin/SpatiallyAdaptiveNormalization/README.md

 ## Interesting Findings

 * It fails with small batch sizes.
 I tried training on a single GPU with a batch size of 8.
 However, it collapsed in the first dozens of iterations and the output images were full of white color.
 Training with a batch size of 24 on 4 GPUs seems okay so far.
+* After adding the perceptual loos, my batch size shrinked to 16.